A Guide To Santu Lussurgiu, Sardinia: 6 Best Sights

 A Brief History Of Santu Lussurgiu

-Judging by the many prehistoric remains and relics in the area, the region where Santu Lussurgiu is located was inhabited since very early, but the town’s official foundation dates to (about) 1000 AD.
-Santu Lussurgiu was a prosperous village, and only the last to be founded back then, since there were already other small villages in the area, which is rich in water sources and great in many aspects, such as the favorable position on the island.
+Santu Lussurgiu was a prosperous village, and only the last to be founded back then.
+Indeed, ithere were already other small villages in the area.
+That’s because the area is rich in water sources and great in many aspects, such as the favorable position on the island.

 The city was first assigned to and ruled by the Torres Giudicato and followed its events and fate, then became part of the Aragonese Reign, and was one of the first cities to openly fight against the Sardinian-Piedmontese government.